Gesiima/dbus-goecharger/README.md

   `/Mode` switch or an externally-detected go-e app mode change.
-A manual change to `MinimumSocLimit` directly in the Venus OS GUI while the lock is already active is detected and adopted as the new value to restore to later, rather than being silently overwritten.
+A manual change to `MinimumSocLimit` directly in the Venus OS GUI while the lock is already active is detected and adopted as the new value to restore to later, rather than being silently overwritten. **Note:** this only governs the ESS inverter's discharge behaviour - DC-coupled PV can still charge the battery normally while the lock is active, with that energy unavailable to the car for the rest of the session; see "Findings" below.
 - **`CheckEssMinSocAtStartup`** *(restart)*: `0` or omit = disabled (default).
 When `1`,
   `ExpectedEssMinSoc` (below) is compared once at every service start against the actual `/Settings/CGwacs/BatteryLife/MinimumSocLimit`; a mismatch is treated